Prescription

 Susan Brink, “Can’t Help Falling In Love With A Vaccine: How Polio Campaign Beat Vaccine Hesitancy” READ AND TAKE NOTES

-I also dare to ask you to read something I have written:
+I also dare to ask you to read the following lecture that I gave in Poland in 2018:

 A. James McAdams, “Post-truth, Climate Change, and the Idea of the Modern Catholic University” PRINT AND READ